dugancathal/brim/README.md

 Note these are printed to the screen and you therefore have to redirect it to the file you want to save it to.

+By default, you get preloaded with a few vim plugins:

+* Vim Endwise  - for auto-adding block endings in several languages
+* Rails.vim    - for sensible Rails helpers
+* Surround.vim - for helpful "surround" updates and adds

 More to come